Developer(s) – Capcom

 Originality – 5/10

-Overall, Aladdin was a fairly well developed licensed game, made in a time before the medium of games based on pre-existing license would generally become frowned upon within the industry.
+Overall, Aladdin was a fairly well-developed licensed game, made in a time before the medium of games based on a pre-existing license would generally become frowned upon within the industry.
 Batman: Arkham Asylum would go on to break that notion many years later, but Capcom made good use of many Disney licenses, and this game is no exception.